aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

     ![Image showing the expanded Synapse Studio menu to manage resources and perform data analytics tasks](images/DP-900result(1).png)

 5. Note the results consist of four columns named C1, C2, C3, and C4; and that the first row in the results contains the names of the data fields.
-To fix this problem, add a HEADER_ROW = TRUE parameters to the OPENROWSET function as shown here (replacing  _datalakexx_  with **datalake<inject key="Deployment-id" enableCopy="false"/>** and  _fsxx_  with **fs<inject key="Deployment-id" enableCopy="false"/>** the names of your data lake storage account and file system), and then rerun the query:
+To fix this problem, add a HEADER_ROW = TRUE parameters to the OPENROWSET function as shown here (replacing  _datalakexx_  with **datalake<inject key="DeploymentID" enableCopy="false"/>** and  _fsxx_  with **fs<inject key="DeploymentID" enableCopy="false"/>** the names of your data lake storage account and file system), and then rerun the query:

     ```SQL
     SELECT